Cappadocia, Turkey – Travel

 Camel Rock, Cappadocia, Turkey

 Cappadocia is a vast natural wonder, with a mesmerising parade of valleys, plains, and whimsical rock formations sculptured by centuries of erosion.
-These unique creations of nature have also served as sanctuaries for thousands during hardship, preserving their lives, history, and culture.
+These unique natural creations have also served as sanctuaries for thousands during hardship, preserving their lives, history, and culture.
 So why is not all of Cappadocia a national park?
 You can walk, explore, eat, relax, and capture stunning photos here.
-We've already highlighted the must-visit valleys, but there are more gems to add to your Cappadocia itinerary: Love Valley (Aşıklar Vadisi), Sword Valley (Kılıclar Vadisi), Devrent Valley (Devrent Vadisi), Zemi Valley (Zemi Vadisi), Gomeda Valley (Gomeda Vadisi), and Camel Rock.
+We have already highlighted the must-visit valleys, but there are more gems to add to your Cappadocia itinerary: Love Valley (Aşıklar Vadisi), Sword Valley (Kılıclar Vadisi), Devrent Valley (Devrent Vadisi), Zemi Valley (Zemi Vadisi), Gomeda Valley (Gomeda Vadisi), and Camel Rock.

 Shopping in Cappadocia